-In pregnant women, pharmacokinetic (PK) studies of 300 mg twice daily and2 600 mg daily concluded3 that the PK during pregnancy is equivalent to postpartum.
-A population PK study (266 samples from 150 pregnant women) found no effect of any co-variate (including age, body weight, pregnancy or gestational age) on abacavir PK.4 Thus, no dose adjustment for abacavir is needed during pregnancy.
+In pregnant women, pharmacokinetic (PK) studies of ABC 300 mg twice daily2 and ABC 600 mg once daily showed3 that the PKs during pregnancy are equivalent to the PKs observed during the postpartum period.
+A population PK study (that analyzed 266 plasma samples from 150 pregnant women) found no effect of any co-variate (including age, body weight, pregnancy, or gestational age) on ABC PKs.4 Thus, no dose adjustment for ABC is needed during pregnancy.

 Placental and Breast Milk Passage

-Placental transfer of abacavir is high, with cord blood-to-maternal-plasma-concentration ratios at delivery of approximately 1.0.2,5 In the Mma Bana study,6 at 1 month postpartum, the median breast milk-to-plasma ratio for abacavir was 0.85 in the 15 women tested, and the drug was detected in the plasma of 1 of 9 breastfeeding infants whose mothers were receiving abacavir.
+Placental transfer of ABC is high, with ratios of ABC concentration in cord blood to ABC concentration in maternal plasma at delivery of approximately 1.0.2,5 In the Mma Bana study,6 the median breast milk-to-plasma ratio for ABC was 0.85 in the 15 women tested at 1 month postpartum, and the drug was detected in the plasma of one out of nine breastfeeding infants whose mothers were receiving ABC.

 Teratogenicity/Adverse Pregnancy Outcomes

-In the Antiretroviral Pregnancy Registry (APR), sufficient numbers of first-trimester exposures to abacavir in humans have been monitored to be able to detect at least a 1.5-fold increase in risk of overall birth defects.
-No such increase in birth defects has been observed with abacavir.
-Among cases of first-trimester abacavir exposure reported to the APR, the prevalence of birth defects was 2.98% (30 of 1007 births; 95% CI, 2.01% to 4.23%) compared with 2.72% in the U.S. population, based on Centers for Disease Control and Prevention surveillance.7 There was no association of birth defects with first-trimester exposure to abacavir in the SMARTT study (aOR 0.94 [0.53–1.65]),8 in the French Perinatal Study (aOR 1.01, [0.73–1.41]),9 or in a series of 897 births to women with HIV in Spain between 2000 and 2009 (aOR 0.99, [0.34–2.87]).10
+In the Antiretroviral Pregnancy Registry, sufficient numbers of first-trimester exposures to ABC in humans have been monitored to be able to detect at least a 1.5-fold increase in risk of overall birth defects.
+No such increase in birth defects has been observed with ABC.
+Among the cases of first-trimester ABC exposure that have been reported to the Antiretroviral Pregnancy Registry, the prevalence of birth defects was 2.9% (36 infants out of 1,228 live births; 95% confidence interval, 2.1% to 4.0%).7 This prevalence is similar to the prevalence of birth defects in the U.S. population, which is 2.72%, according to Centers for Disease Control and Prevention surveillance.
+First-trimester exposure to ABC was not associated with birth defects in the SMARTT study (adjusted odds ratio [aOR] 0.94, 0.53–1.65),8 in the French Perinatal Study (aOR 1.01, 0.73–1.41),9 or in a series of 897 births to women with HIV in Spain between 2000 and 2009 (aOR 0.99, 0.34–2.87).10

-Serious hypersensitivity reactions have been associated with abacavir therapy in non-pregnant adults, but these reactions have rarely been fatal; symptoms include fever, skin rash, fatigue, and gastrointestinal symptoms such as nausea, vomiting, diarrhea, or abdominal pain.
-Abacavir should not be restarted following a hypersensitivity reaction because more severe symptoms will occur within hours and may include life-threatening hypotension and death.
-Patients who test positive for HLA-B*5701 are at highest risk and should not receive abacavir; HLA screening should be done before initiation of abacavir.
-Two meta-analyses have confirmed the association of this genotype and the hypersensitivity reaction.11,12
+Serious hypersensitivity reactions (HSRs) have been associated with ABC therapy in nonpregnant adults, but these reactions have rarely been fatal; symptoms include fever, skin rash, fatigue, and gastrointestinal symptoms such as nausea, vomiting, diarrhea, or abdominal pain.
+ABC should not be restarted following an HSR, because more severe symptoms will occur within hours and may include life-threatening hypotension and death.
+Patients who test positive for HLA-B*5701 are at the highest risk of HSRs and should not receive ABC; HLA screening should be done before initiating ABC.
+Two meta-analyses have confirmed the association between this genotype and the HSR.13,14